What are good budget percentages?

 The biggest factor is spending less than income.

-Here we laid out guidelines to help determine your household budgets.
+Here we laid out guidelines to help determine your household budget.
 Make sure to download the Cents Plan Budget to start the process.

 What is your household budget?
 Let us know in the comments.